 Requirements Hours

 B A 324 Business Communication: Oral and Written 3

-or B A 324H Business Communication: Oral and V Honors Written:
+or B A 324H Business Communication: Oral and Written: Honors

 FIN 357 Business Finance 3

 or FIN 357H Business Finance: Honors

 FIN 367 Investment Management 3

 Six additional semester la courses: nours chosen from the following 6

 One of:

 FIN 371M Money and Capital Markets

 One or two of:

 FIN 321K Intermediate Microeconomics for Business

 FIN 372T Topics in Finance (any topic)

 FIN 374C Valuation

 FIN 374S Entrepreneurial Finance

 FIN 376 International Finance

-FIN 377 Advanced Investment Analysis (Topic 1 Portfolio Analysis and Management)
+FIN 377 Advanced Topics in Investment Analysis (Topic 1 Portfolio Analysis and Management)

-FIN 377 Advanced Investment Analysis (Topic 4 Financial Analysis)
+FIN 377 Advanced Topics in Investment Analysis (Topic 4 Financial Analysis)

 One of:

-FIN 377 Advanced Investment Analysis (Topic 2 Financial Risk Management)
+FIN 377 Advanced Topics in Investment Analysis (Topic 2 Financial Risk Management)

-FIN 377 Advanced Investment Analysis (Topic 5 Energy Financial Risk Management)
+FIN 377 Advanced Topics in Investment Analysis (Topic 5 Energy Financial Risk Management)

 One topic of:

 FIN 340S Topics in Finance (any topic; only three hours of FIN 340S may be used)

 One of:

 R E 358 Introduction to Real Estate and Urban Land Development

 R E 378K Real Estate Finance and Syndication

 Please Note:

-n on the letter-grade basis.
-The nbined grade point average of at least
+All classes must be taken on the letter-grade basis.
+The student must earn a combined grade point average of at least 2.00 in these courses.

-Independent Research a applied to the Finance m nd Practicum courses may not be inor.

-e integrated approach BBA/MPA e Finance minor must be taken in